shareed/React2020/AdvanceStateManagement/redux-app/README.md

 # [Redux](./src/img/big3.jpg)
 * **gives us a way to able to have our state outside any indiviual component**
 * **gives us a way for the child component to be able to update the state of the parent component**
+* redux is like the rug, and the app is on top of the rug, the rug is the store

 * Managing application state and keeping it in sync across all layers of our application is very important
 * Redux is a predictable state management library for JavaScript applications and is the most popular State container for React applications.